ashbywinch/books_to_anki/readme.md

 2. **books-complexity**, a tool to calculate various complexity metrics on text files.
 If you have a large corpus of texts, this can be used to identify suitable foreign language texts to study.

+## Warning

+These tools lean heavily on AI.
+AI is pretty neat but it is often also very dumb.
+Its translations will not be nearly as good as human translations, and sometimes they will be outright wrong.
+But the're usually good enough to be helpful in the learning context.
+Make sure you always start with foreign language material and translate it into your native language - if you try it the other way round, you won't be able to tell when the AI is making silly mistakes.

 ## Installation

 Install python from here <https://www.python.org/downloads/> if you don't already have it.